Loading...

 • English 204: Business/Professional Communication GER

-• ART Course (English 120: Introduction to Literature or Art 120: Art Appreciation: Principles of Design or Music 120: Traditional and Contemporary Greek Music) (GER)
+• One Art course from (English 120: Introduction to Literature or Art 120: Art Appreciation: Principles of Design or ART 130: Introduction to Photography from Analog to Digital Era, or Music 120: Traditional and Contemporary Greek Music).

 Year Two